derekchappell/Project_Three_Business_Intelligence/README.md

-# Project Three Business Intelligence #
+# Project Three: Business Intelligence #

 ## Can we create an entire data pipeline from Data procurement to Business Intelligence Tool use?
 And do it for free? ##